 - Spoon ¼ - ½ cup of filling (the amount depends on how big the leaf is) into each leaf.
 Fold the sides in, and then roll the bottom up.
 Place the roll seam side down in the casserole dish.
 You should be able to make 10-12 large cabbage rolls.

 - Pour the remaining tomato sauce over the top of the rolls.
-Cover with foil or parchment paper and bake for 1 hour.
+Cover with foil or parchment paper and bake for 1 hour or until the rolls are tender.

 Notes